Categories & tags in WordPress

 - The best time to start thinking about your categories is before you even start blogging!
 It can be difficult to majorly change up your categories later, so it's good to start off on the right foot.
 Sit down and think carefully about the topics you are going to write about on your blog.
 Try to narrow it down to 3-8 broad categories (see our example two sections down!).

 - The categories on your site should be broad enough that each post will only fit into one or possibly two categories.
 If that's not possible, then your categories are probably too specific.

-- If you need to, use sub-categories.
-Sub-categories are particularly useful for food blogs, but they can definitely be used in other applications as well.
+- If needed, use sub-categories!
+Sub-categories are particularly useful for food blogs, but they can definitely be useful in other applications as well.
 A food blog could have a main category of "Recipes" and sub-categories of Breakfast, Dinner, Soups, Desserts, and Drinks.

 - Avoid creating new categories as you go; it's best to plan in advance what categories you are going to use on your site.
 If you are only going to write about a topic once or twice, do not create a entire category for it — use tags instead!